tiarno/reachtim/content/articles/pdfmanip.md

 With the **PyPDF2** package, you can also crop pages, add Javascript code, encrypt, rotate, scale, and transform pages.
 The documentation covers these uses and the sample code that comes with the package shows you how to do each operation.

 The distribution contains a subdirectory called ``Sample_Code`` with several scripts that show you how.

-todo:

-    show example using pdfcat command
+The script ``pdfcat`` is particularly interesting as it enables you to concatenate specified pages from multiple PDF files into one single PDF.
+For example (from the ``pdfcat`` documentation):

+    :::bash
+     pdfcat -o output.pdf head.pdf content.pdf :6 7: tail.pdf -1
+        Concatenate all of head.pdf, all but page seven of content.pdf, and the last page of tail.pdf, producing output.pdf.

+    pdfcat chapter*.pdf >book.pdf
+        You can specify the output file by redirection.

+    pdfcat chapter?.pdf chapter10.pdf >book.pdf
+        In case you don't want chapter 10 before chapter 2.

 # Other Tools

-If you commonly deal with PDFs, you need a good toolbox to turn to.
+If you commonly deal with PDFs, you need a deep toolbox to turn to.
 In addition to the tools Python provides for manipulating PDFs, the following libraries, packages, and programs enable you to do other types of tasks.

 ``reportlab``
 : Python package.
 Create PDF documents as well as vector and bitmap images. [info](http://www.reportlab.com/opensource/)